 Positive voltages appear as an arrow pointing up.
 Ground nodes are drawn as one to three flat lines, a downward-pointing triangle, or sometimes as a triangle.

 Diodes, transistors, logic circuits, integrated circuits, and crystals all have their own symbols.
 Consult a symbol key to find their component symbols.

 Symbols aren’t all you need to learn how to read an electric schematic drawing.
 Each symbol is assigned a name and value.
 The value will be the most important aspect of the part and may be expressed in ohms, farads, oscillating frequency, henries, or simply the name of the part chip.

 Names are usually a combination of a letter and a number.
 The letter indicates the component type, while the number indicates multiple components of the same type are on the schematic.
 For instance, if a schematic has three capacitors, they will be labeled C1, C2, and C3.

 Common Component NamesC: Capacitors

 How to Read Electrical Schematics

-A schematic drawings shows the order of components wired on a circuit, with wires between components represented as lines.
+A schematic drawing shows the order of components wired on a circuit, with wires between components represented as lines.
 The completed circuit is known as a net.
 When wires connecting a terminal split into two or more directions, a junction is formed with a junction node represented as a small dot at the intersection.
-Nodes indicate all wires meeting at the junction are connected.
+Nodes indicate all wires meeting at the junction is connected.